- Student Housing

-Associated Students, Inc. (ASI), a $7 million nonprofit corporation, serves as student government at Sacramento State.
-Programs created and operated by ASI benefit the whole campus community.
-A student Board of Directors, including the President, Executive Vice President, Vice President of Finance, Vice President of University Affairs, Vice President of Academic Affairs, and Directors representing each college on campus, governs ASI.
+Associated Students, Inc. (ASI), a $9 million nonprofit corporation that serves as the student government at Sacramento State.
+Programs created and operated by ASI benefit the entire campus community.
+A student Board of Directors governs ASI.
 Elected each spring, this Board meets regularly through the fall and spring semesters.
-Students are encouraged to attend Board meetings, bringing their questions and concerns; however, peer representatives remain available at all times to address the needs and interests of their constituency.
+Students are encouraged to attend Board meetings, bringing their questions and concerns.
 With numerous committees and work teams, ASI offers students an assortment of ways to get involved in campus life and student representation.
-Participation as an employee or volunteer provides students valuable experience and important future career contacts.
-ASI services to Sacramento State students range from free legal aid to discount movie tickets.
+Participation as an ASI employee or volunteer provides students valuable experience and important future career contacts.
+ASI services to Sacramento State students range from free legal services to discount movie tickets.
 Programs include Business Office and Student Services, the Children’s Center, the Aquatic Center, Peak Adventures, KSSU Student Run Radio, ASI Food Pantry and Safe Rides.
-ASI also maintains the "Hot Spot", which coordinates ASI campus life outreach and community service events.
+ASI also maintains the "Hot Spot," which coordinates ASI campus life outreach and community service events.
 Located on the main floor of the WELL, the Hot Spot is a great place to learn about ASI.
 Through various grants and scholarships, ASI contributes financial support to student clubs and organizations, other University programs, and individual students.
 To get involved in ASI activities, call (916) 278-6784.
 To get more information stop by their office or go to www.asi.csus.edu.

 The Centers for Diversity and Inclusion

-- Supportive and vital environments where students can study, rest, and mingle with other students interested in intersectionality and academic success
+•Affirming and nurturing environments where students can study, rest, and mingle with other students interested in culture, identity, intersectionality and academic success

 Student Literary Journal